aoloe/scribus-script-repository/table_of_contents_with_chapter_numbers/README.md

-# Table of contents
+# Table of contents with optional chapter numbering

-Generate the table of contents with optinal chapter numbering in the current frame by looking at the styles used in the document.
+Generate the table of contents with optional chapter numbering in the current frame by looking at the styles used in the document.

 ## Example Usage